ndc/ndc.github.io/_posts/2013-06-02-nancy-from-mvc-dev.md

 Nancy has `BeforeRequest`, `AfterRequest`, and `OnError`.
 Filters are set up in bootstrapper's [RequestStartup](https://github.com/NancyFx/Nancy/wiki/The-before-and-after-module-hooks) or [ApplicationStartup](https://github.com/NancyFx/Nancy/wiki/The-Application-Before%2C-After-and-OnError-pipelines).

+UPDATE: Filters can also be defined inside a module and they will apply only for that module (thanks Phillip Haydon!).

 ```c#
 public class CustomNancyBootStrapper : Nancy.DefaultNancyBootstrapper
 {